-Who doesn’t like homemade corn tortillas baked into crunchy taco shells filled with all kinds of goodness?
-While I appreciate classic tacos, my all-time favorite fillings include cauli-walnut crumble, salsa, lettuce, and guacamole.
-These vegan cauliflower walnut tacos will blow your mind they’re so good!
+Who doesn’t like homemade corn tortillas baked into crunchy taco bowls filled with all kinds of goodness?
+While I appreciate classic tacos, my all-time favorite fillings include cauli-walnut crumble, salsa, lettuce, and avocado.
+You can serve them with a side of vegan sour cream or guacamole.
+These vegan cauliflower walnut taco bowls will blow your mind they’re so good!

 My husband (Tanner) hates cauliflower.
 He always has.
 It’s just one of those foods he can’t get himself to eat.
 He hates the taste, the smell, and the texture.
 He can detect it in mashed potatoes, isn’t a fan of cauliflower rice, and definitely doesn’t want it front and center on his plate as if it was a steak or a roast.

 I can’t blame him though because he grew up in a household where cauliflower was only served one way – boiled.
 There’s nothing special about steamed cauliflower.
 In fact, as the cauliflower cells break down during the long, slow boil, they unlock the smelly sulfurous compounds within.
 Fortunately, there’s a better way to prepare cauliflower – caramelize (roast) it in the oven just like meat.

 Rather than go limp and rubbery as it does with steaming, the inside of the cauliflower beneath the sear turns velvety and meaty.
 The cauliflower soaks up the toasty flavors of any seasonings you use and presents itself as a thoroughly appealing option in shades of ivory, golden-brown and deep brown.

 I have written about corn tortilla ingredients in a separate post, so here I’ll focus on the faux “ground meat” (aka vegan ground beef) only.